geschmit/hp-printer-trolling/README.md

 # HP Troller
 Hacking tool to help me juju on HP-based printers.

+*This project is in heavy development!
+Expect updates; the current code state is a hot mess.*

 ### About
 This is a little project I made while bored one weekend.
 It takes advantage of several exploits in HP-based printers to print previously-stored files.